acquia/blt/readme/configuration-management.md

 * Use the default_content module to export the referenced content as JSON files, and store these files with your feature or in a dependency.
 * Use Migrate and a custom module to create default content from any number of custom sources, such as JSON files stored with your feature.

+### Updating core and contributed modules

+Caution must be taken when updating core and contributed modules.
+If those updates make changes to a module’s configuration or schema, you must make sure to also update your exported features definitions.
+Otherwise, the next time you run features-import it will import a stale configuration schema and cause unexpected behavior.

+The best way to handle this is to always follow these steps when updating contributed and core modules:

+1. Start from a clean local setup or refresh.
+If you are using Features, ensure that there are no overridden features.
+The `cm.features.no-overrides` flag in [project.yml](https://github.com/acquia/blt/blob/8.x/template/blt/project.yml#L62) can assist with this by halting builds with overridden features.
+2. Use `composer update` to download the new module version(s).
+3. Run `drush updb` to apply any pending updates locally.
+4. If any updates were applied, check if they modified any stored configuration.
+If using Features, simply check for overridden features.
+If using core CM, re-export all configuration and check for any changes on disk.
+5. Re-export and commit any changes you found in the previous step, along with the updated `composer.json` and `composer.lock`.

+We need to find a better way of preventing this than manually monitoring module updates.
+Find more information in [these](https://www.drupal.org/node/2745685) [issues](https://github.com/acquia/blt/issues/842).

+## Features-based workflow

+Features allows you to bundle related configuration files (such as a content type and its fields) into individual feature modules.
+Drupal treats features just like normal modules, but Features and its dependencies add some special sauce that allow features to not only provide default configuration (like normal modules), but to also update (track and import) changes to this configuration.

+A note on capitalization and terminology: "Features" is the module on drupal.org, while "features" are the individual collections of configuration on your own project.
+Also, Features relies heavily on the core configuration management system as well as the contributed Configuration Update module.
+It's easier to refer to this system collectively as Features, but keep in mind that many bugs and issues may actually relate to the underlying modules.

+### Using bundles
+Features lets you define custom "bundles" that essentially let you train Features to support your project's individual workflow.
+At the most basic level, they are a way to namespace your features, so you'd want to choose a bundle name based on your project name (an "Acme" bundle would prefix all of your feature machine names with "acme_").

+Bundles can also do a lot more to make your life easier.
+For instance, Features automatically suggests features based around content types and taxonomies.
+If you'd also like to automatically create features for, say, custom block types, you can configure that preference in your custom bundle.
+You can also choose to always exclude certain types of configuration (such as permissions--see below), or always group certain types of configuration (such as field storage) into a "core" bundle, which is helpful for breaking circular dependencies.

+Note that as of version 8.3.3, Features can manage user roles and permissions, but not in an independent fashion.
+Permissions can only be exported for an entire role at once, unlike in D7 where you could export roles and their associated permissions separately.
+For this reason, Features excludes roles and permissions by default.
+If you wish to export them, change the "alters" setting on your Features bundle. ([reference](https://www.drupal.org/node/2383439))

 ### Testing features
 It’s important to ensure via automated testing that features can be installed on a new site as well as enabled on existing sites.